swiftlang/swift-evolution/proposals/XXXX-generic-subscripts.md

 Currently, subscripts can't be generic.
 This is limiting in a number of ways:

-- Some subscripts are very specific and could be made more generics.
+- Some subscripts are very specific and could be made more generic.
 - Some generic methods would feel more natural as a subscript, but currently can't be.
 This also makes it impossible to use them as lvalues.

 This feature is also mentioned in the generics manifesto under [generic subscripts](https://github.com/apple/swift/blob/master/docs/GenericsManifesto.md#generic-subscripts).